 The Centre for Indigenous Initiatives hosts the Indigenous Studies Program, the Indigenous Language Initiative and Supporting Aboriginal Graduate Enhancement (SAGE).
 There is also the Aboriginal Education Program (OISE/UT) and the Collaborative Program in Aboriginal Health (CPAH).

 Centre for Indigenous Studies

-Under the Faculty of Arts & Science, the Centre for Indigenous Initiatives (CII) houses academic and community programs that foster innovative, participatory research with urban Aboriginal peoples and develops collaborations with Aboriginal communities and community organizations.
+Under the Faculty of Arts & Science, the Centre for Indigenous Studies (CIS) houses academic and community programs that foster innovative, participatory research with urban Indigenous peoples and develops collaborations with Indigenous communities and community organizations.
 The CAI hosts the following initiatives:

 Indigenous Studies Program